Space Ghost (TV series): Episodes

+Broadcast

+The series was broadcast on CBS from September 10, 1966 through September 7, 1968.
+From November 27, 1976, to September 4, 1977, NBC rebroadcast the series to replace Land of the Lost under the title Space Ghost and Frankenstein Jr. (which replaced the Dino Boy segments with the Frankenstein Jr. ones from fellow Hanna-Barbera show Frankenstein Jr. and The Impossibles).
+In February 1993, Cartoon Network began rebroadcasting Space Ghost as part of their Boomerang programming block airing the series through January 1997.

 Merchandise

 Home media

 Space Ghost & Dino Boy were released on multiple VHS tapes in the 1980s put out by Worldvision Home Video and later re-released by GoodTimes Home Video under the Kids Klassics label.
 The episodes on the VHS tape for Space Ghost were "The Heat Thing", "Zorak", "The Creature King" and the Dino Boy episode "The Worm People".
 Worldvision released another VHS tape, Space Ghost and Dino Boy: Ghostly Tales; this contained the episodes "The Robot Master", The Energy Monster", "Hi-Jackers", "The Lure", and "The Schemer".
 The Dino Boy episodes were "Marooned" and "The Red Ants".
 These same episodes were released in the UK by The Video Collection.

 Warner Home Video (via Hanna-Barbera Cartoons and Warner Bros.
 Family Entertainment) released Space Ghost & Dino Boy: The Complete Series on DVD in Region 1 on July 17, 2007.

 The DVD edition presents the episodes on two double-sided DVDs, but alters the order from the original air-date order.
 This episode order is also present on Blu-ray and digital sell-throughs.

 A Blu-ray set of the series was released by Warner Bros.
 Home Entertainment (under the Warner Archive Collection label), on October 13, 2020.
 The release is a two-disc set containing all 20 episodes.